MichaelYe48/MichaelYe48/README.md

 -->
 <br>

-I am a 3rd year at **UC San Diego** pursuing a B.S. in Computer Science.
+I am a 3rd year at **UC San Diego** pursuing a B.S. in Computer Science and a minor in Mathematics.
 I have worked over the past three summers to gain valuable experience working with a team and with customers.
 Currently, I am seeking internship opportunities that will enable me to further expand my industry expertise and knowledge.